 I wrote about 50 emails for my Gujarat trip – I found 3 sponsors.

-3. Pitching Tourism Boards
+3. Sharing Details With Tourism Boards

-When I’d initially started blogging, and found other bloggers, posting on Facebook about their sponsored trips with a state/country Tourism Board, I always thought that it would take at least two to three years, and a few dozen thousand Facebook likes, at least, to persuade a Tourism Board to sponsor your trip.
+When I’d initially started blogging, and found other bloggers, posting on Facebook about their sponsored trips with a state/country Tourism Board, I always thought that it would take at least two to three years, and a few dozen thousand Facebook likes, to persuade a Tourism Board to sponsor my trip.
+But I was wrong!

 The first ever Tourism board I worked with was GoaTourismBoard, and it was when they were organising an annual blogging event, inviting a group of bloggers from across the world, to stay with them for almost a fortnight, and participate in different activities.
-Though my reach was not enough to what they’re looking for, they still offered me a sponsored HotAirBallooning ride and other activities, because they had space to fit-in another blogger – any extra exposure was good for them.
+Though my reach was not enough to what they’re looking for, they still offered me a sponsored Hot Air Balloon Ride In Goa and a few other activities, because they had space to fit-in another blogger – any extra exposure was good for them.

-4. Give Blogging Some Time
+Give Blogging Some Time

-Before I started blogging, I found almost 90% of (travel) bloggers claiming that it took them at least ten months before they started getting sponsored trips – while many lost the fight before they turned 10 months old.
+Before I started blogging, I found almost 90% of (travel) bloggers claiming that it took them at least ten months before they started getting sponsored trips – while many lost the fight before they even turned 10 months old.

 Travel blogging requires a tremendous amount of work, as well as a tremendous investment of time and effort before you begin to see any benefits.